 Cloud storage, as opposed to online computer backup, is simply Webspace you “purchase” or “rent” in order to have room to put files you want to save.

 This is typically not an automated process and is, in fact, typically a way to share files with others.

-While many offer free cloud storage as we’ve managed to gather 25 free cloud storage here.
-We believe that paying for some in exchange of quality, security and premium services are necessary, especially for important documents and data.
+While many offer free cloud storage as we’ve managed to gather free cloud storage here.
+We believe that paying for some in exchange for quality, security, and premium services is necessary, especially for important documents and data.

-There’s no free lunch as we all known by now.
+There’s no free lunch as we all know by now.